Taha-Namir/burning_skull/README.md

 # so_long
-a simple game developed with the minilibx library made by the 42 network devs!
+a basic 2D game developed with the minilibx library made by the 42 network devs!

-to run the game, use make to get the executable file, then, run it with two arguments (first for the file and the second for the map)

- EXEMPLE :
-    $./so_long "./sprites/map2.ber"

-  so_long is the name of the executable and the second argument is the map.
+this project is an introduction to the world of graphics

+to run the game : $> make

 For more information about the minilibx library : https://harm-smits.github.io/42docs/libs/minilibx